 It could be your first chance to make a good impression.

-If you choose to include a cover letter or brief introduction with your CV or resume*, it’s your chance to make a good impression.
-Recruiters may even see it before they start to read your CV or resume.
+If you choose to include a cover letter, e-mail or brief introduction with your resume or CV*, it’s a chance to make a good impression.
+Recruiters may even see it before they start to read your resume.
 And you want to get them interested.
-Taking the time to write an effective cover letter or email complements your CV with your own personal touch and can make the difference!
+Taking the time to write an effective cover letter or e-mail complements your resume with your own personal touch and can make the difference!

 So how do you write it?
 Here are 4 simple tips to get yourself noticed!